How do CAO Applications work?

-Four pieces of infomation must come together to enable the main round of offers to issue (round 1):
+Four pieces of information must come together to enable the main round of offers to issue (round 1):

-three Leaving Certificate results - which issue in mid August each year.
-Round 1 offers usually issue the following Monday.
+which issue in mid August each year.
+Round 1 offers usually issue within a week.

-four Number of offers - Admissions determines the appropriate number of offers to make to fill the places based on the history of acceptance rate and other trends.
+Each Admissions Officer determines the appropriate number of offers to make to fill the places based on the history of acceptance rate and other trends.

 Please note: there are two rounds prior to round 1: